 Protection and Safety

-Preventing and reducing child abuse, gender- based violence, human trafficking and stigma and discrimination through proactive and reactive mechanism
+Preventing and reducing child abuse, gender- based violence, human trafficking and stigma and discrimination through proactive and response mechanism

 The story of FXB started in 1986, when Albina du Boisrouvray’s only son François-Xavier, a rescue pilot, was killed in a tragic helicopter accident when he was just 24.
 This life-changing loss prompted Albina to walk away from a successful career as a film producer and dedicate her life to champion the cause of the millions of vulnerable women and children left in the wake of the devastating AIDS pandemic.
 In 1989, Albina gave away most of what she had to found the FXB Foundation and FXB International in honor of François-Xavier to perpetuate the values of generosity and compassion that had guided his life, and to keep his mission alive by also seeking to rescue people – some of the poorest on the earth.
 In a special April 2003 issue on "Heroes", Time Magazine described Albina du Boisrouvray as an "alchemist" who turned private pain and personal wealth into loving care for vulnerable children and the estimated 100 million AIDS orphans expected in this decade.
 Over the past decades, the FXB Foundation and FXB International have always remained dedicated to rescuing people.
 FXB leads 87 programs in 18 countries (Africa, Latin America, Asia, Europe and the United States) and has a staff of close to 600.
 The inextricable link between Health and Human Rights is at the core of its global strategy to fight AIDS, poverty and to rescue orphans and vulnerable children.